p-wegner/usermanagement/prd/multitenancy-keycloak.md

 - **Per-group permission enforcement**: For ComplexApp, permissions can be managed at any group level, and APIs must enforce that only authorized admins can modify group permissions.
 - Group-based scoping is used for hierarchical admin delegation (e.g., usermanagement-admins).
 - Role and group assignments are validated to prevent privilege escalation or cross-tenant access.
+- **Token claims**: Include tenant and customer information in tokens to enable application-level authorization.

 ---